tylerharter/cs301-projects/spring19/p10/stage2.md

 <img src="imgs/2-31.jpg" width="300">

-#### Question 32 what is the correlation between birth rates and death rates?
+#### Question 32: what is the correlation between birth rates and death rates?

-If you have a DataFrame `df`, then calling `df.corr()` will present a table showing the Pearson correlation between every pair of columns in df.
+If you h:ave a DataFrame `df`, then calling `df.corr()` will present a table showing the Pearson correlation between every pair of columns in df.
 A correlation of 1 is the max (so, for example, every column is correlated perfectly with itself).
 A high correlation between columns X and Y means that large X values tend to coincide with large Y values and small X values tend to coincide with small Y values.
 In some of the questions, you'll observe negative correlations (-1 being the smallest).
 This means that large X values tend to coincide with small Y values and vice versa.

 **Expected output:**

 `0.40037782919521714`

-#### Question 33 what is the relationship between infant mortality and birth rates?
+#### Question 33: what is the relationship between infant mortality and birth rates?

 Answer with a **scatter plot** with `infant-mortality` on the x-axis and `birth-rate` on the y-axis.